-Alongside being an important pilgrimage site for Buddhism, it is also a prominent centre for study of Buddhism.
+Alongside being an important pilgrimage site for Buddhism, it is also a prominent center for study of Buddhism.
 The esteemed Magadh University is situated in Bodhgaya.

-Gaya, an important place of worship for Hindus, located on the Falgu river is just outside of Bodhgaya, at an approximate distance of 13 kilometres.
+Gaya, an important place of worship for Hindus, located on the Falgu river is just outside of Bodhgaya, at an approximate distance of 13 kilometers.